sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Another issue is: Currently pmon controls LED, and as eventd now tries to change the very same LED, this leads to conflicts.
 A mechanism must exist for one of these to be master.

-The proposed solution is to have a system health parameter in the DB and have pmon use this parameter in conjunction with existing logic to update system LED.
+The proposed solution is to have a system health parameter in the DB populated by eventd and have pmon use this parameter in conjunction with existing logic to update system LED.

 ```
 127.0.0.1:6379[6]> hgetall "SYSTEM_HEALTH|SYSTEM_STATE"
 1) "state"
 2) "NORMAL"
 ```
-This is updated by eventd and pmon could use it to update LED accordingly.

 #### 3.1.4.5 Event/Alarm flooding
 There are scenarios when system enters a loop of a fault condition that makes application trigger events continuously.
 To avoid such instances flood the EVENT or ALARM tables, eventd maintains a cache of last event/alarm.
 Every new event/alarm is compared against this cache entry